HITRUST Certification Cost Guide 2025–2026: e1, i1, and r2 Full Breakdown

 i1 MyCSF report credits are approximately $7,000 — slightly higher than e1 reflecting the broader control set (~182 controls versus 44) and the increased Quality Review burden.

-i1 consulting costs reflect a substantially broader control set and more complex evidence requirements than e1.
+IHS consulting fees for i1 are scoped to each client's specific situation.
 A typical IHS i1 engagement includes: formal gap analysis against all ~182 controls, policy development across multiple control categories, enterprise risk assessment, vendor risk management review, tabletop exercise facilitation, evidence package preparation for MyCSF, internal readiness validation (mock assessment), and assessor management during the Validated Assessment.
-Organizations with significant remediation needs should budget for additional remediation support beyond the baseline consulting engagement.
+Fees are customized based on your organization's size, documentation maturity, and complexity.
+Contact us for a tailored proposal.

 GRC automation platforms — Sprinto, Thoropass, Vanta, Drata, and others — integrate with cloud environments to automate evidence collection, reducing manual FTE hours by up to 60%.
 For i1, the primary value is continuous evidence maintenance between certification cycles.
-The $10,000–$30,000 annual cost is typically justified when the organization has 3+ engineers and anticipates recurring annual certification cycles.
+GRC automation platform costs vary by vendor and organization size.
+The annual cost is typically justified when the organization has 3+ engineers and anticipates recurring annual certification cycles.
 For one-time certifications or organizations with low infrastructure complexity, manual evidence management is often sufficient.

 Internal FTE Hours: 250–500 hours